 - Night on the North: This open-air celebration on the Laird Turf features novelty activities, carnival treats, music and most importantly, fun!
 The Complex Community Councils of Independence, George Read and the Christiana Towers collaborate to bring this year-end party to all Laird Campus residents.

 - Launch Parties: Independence, along with all upper-division complexes, hosts a party each May to welcome next year’s residents to the complex—students have a chance to learn about opportunities to get involved, meet their new neighbors and RA staff team and see more of their new home away from home.

 - Complex Community Council

 Community councils are student-run student governments focused on advocacy, programming and community service.
 Every area on campus has its own community council.
 In Independence, it's known as ICE - Independence Community Experience

 - Green Teams

-Green Teams are student-run groups interested in learning more about environmental sustainability & hosting programs to promote environmental sustainability actions in residence halls.
+Green Teams are student-run groups interested in learning more about environmental sustainability & hosting programs to promote environmentally sustainable actions in residence halls.

-Service Teams assist with their areas Weekly Service Initiative as well as partner with University entities or other local agencies to create additional service opportunities in their area.
+Service Team members assist with their area's Weekly Service Initiative as well as partner with University entities or other local agencies to create additional service opportunities in their area.
 Each area on campus has a service organization.

 iServe is a group of Independence residents who come together to plan and facilitate various service projects to benefit the local community. iServe supports Independence’s partnership with AI Dupont as well as other local agencies.